 - R v E Inner London Crown Court - defended rape case with complainant lacking capacity.
 First conviction quashed on appeal.

-- R v K Southend Crown Court – successfully defended allegations of rapes offences by daughter (child when giving evidence).
+- R v K Southend Crown Court – successfully defended allegations of rape offences by daughter (child when giving evidence).

 - R. v M Luton Crown Court - successfully defended historic sexual offences allegations from former pupils of P.E. teacher.